 makes the EIT ready for playing.
 The builder is called and if changes have occurred since the last creation, EIT is build.

-With adding the verbose flag, it is possible to follow the building process in detail
+this can be combined “force build” and by adding the verbose flag, it is possible to follow the building process in detail